-Generally, to participate in the UC-VERIP, an eligible employee was required to elect concurrent retirement under CalPERS and the UC-VERIP effective October 1, 1991, and must have had a combined age plus service credit equal to 80 years as of September 30, 1991, if classified as a Qualified Academic Senate Faculty Member, or equal to 75 years if not classified as a Qualified Academic Senate Faculty Member, or equal to 75 years if not classified as a Qualified Academic Senate Faculty Member.
+Generally, to participate in the UC-VERIP, an eligible employee was required to elect concurrent retirement under CalPERS and the UC-VERIP effective October 1, 1991, and must have had a combined age plus service credit equal to 80 years as of September 30, 1991, if classified as a Qualified Academic Senate Faculty Member, or equal to 75 years if not classified as a Qualified Academic Senate Faculty Member.
 Of 1,579 eligible employees, 879 elected to retire under the UC-VERIP.
-As of June 30, 2023 and 2022, there were 296 and 334 retirees and beneficiaries, respectively, receiving benefits under the UC-VERIP.
+As of June 30, 2024 and 2023, there were 267 and 296 retirees and beneficiaries, respectively, receiving benefits under the UC-VERIP.
 After eligible employees elected to participate, the UC-VERIP was closed to future participation.